elunna/nerfhack-changelog/README.md

 #### Higher max weapon enchantment
 * Weapons can be enchanted much higher, with a soft limit of +11.
 * This means that the new "+5" is "+11", and +13 is easily attainable by reading a blessed scroll of enchant weapon with a +11 weapon.
 * To compensate, weapon enchantment gives variable to-hit bonus instead of flat bonus.
-This means that instead of a +7 weapon granting +7 to-hit, it grants a random to-hit bonus from 0 to +7.
+This means that instead of a +7 weapon granting +7 to-hit, it grants a random to-hit bonus from +1 to +7, inclusive.
 * Random weapons have a small chance to generate with very high enchantment.
 * The enchantment based to-hit bonus for projectiles capped at +7.
-* Thrown projectiles above +7 have a high chance of dulling on hit.
-Even though projectiles can be enchanted quite high to +11, +12, or +13, they will quickly diminish to +7.
 * Lords, princes, and uniques will also appear with much higher enchantment on their weapons.
 * Beware, over-enchanted weapons that vaporize now explode.
 * Abuse wisdom if items are destroyed by over-enchanting.
+* Players get an additional +1 to-hit bonus while XP1-5.

 #### Misc weapon changes
 * Swapping weapons take 0 turns (dnh)